 Reimbursement-first vs. direct pay

 Most pet insurance is reimbursement-first: you pay the vet in full, file a claim, and get money back days later.
 A few carriers offer direct pay, where the insurer pays the clinic its share and you cover only your part at the counter.
-Trupanion is the brand best known for it, and Pets Best offers a more limited version, while Lemonade, Healthy Paws, Embrace, and Figo are reimbursement-only by default.
+Trupanion is the brand best known for it, and Pets Best can send eligible reimbursement to a participating clinic after claim processing and a signed release.
+Healthy Paws can arrange case-by-case direct payment after its claims team receives an estimate and records; this is not real-time checkout.
+Lemonade, Embrace, and Figo are normally reimbursement-first.
 The catch: direct pay only works if your clinic is set up to use it, so it's never guaranteed — confirm it before you count on it.

 What that means in dollars